Jacobi-Zariski Exact Sequence for Hochschild Homology and Cyclic (Co)Homology: Jacobi-Zariski Sequence for Hochschild Homology and Cyclic (Co)Homology

-for $p\geq 0$.
+which induces a long exact sequence of the form for $p\geq 1$, and we get an isomorphism of the form $HH_1(\C{A},\C{B})\cong HH_1(\C{A}|\C{B})$.
 Analogous sequences exist for the cyclic homology and cohomology with no additional hypothesis. \end{theorem}

 \begin{proof} We will give the proof for the Hochschild homology.
 The proofs for cyclic homology and cohomology are similar, and therefore, omitted.
 We consider all of our Hochschild chain complexes as differential graded $\Bbbk$-modules inside (bounded below) derived category of $\Bbbk$-modules.
 This is a triangulated category.
-In this category we have two distinguished triangles: one coming from the Wodzicki excision sequence~\cite[Thm.3.1]{Wodzicki:Excision}, and the other coming from our Jacobi-Zariski sequence:
+In this category we have two distinguished triangles: one coming from the Wodzicki excision sequence~\cite[Thm.3.1]{Wodzicki:Excision}